How to Teach Theme to Students

 NOTE: As Amazon Associates, we earn from qualifying purchases.

 But then you get to theme.
-How do you teach something that is abstract, subjective, and requires that oh-so-tricky skill: inference?
+Whats theme and how do you teach something that is abstract, subjective, and requires that oh-so-tricky skill: inference?
 As it turns out, teaching theme didn’t turn out to be as difficult as I thought it would be, especially when it is broken down into steps.
 And that is a very good thing, because theme runs across multiple grade levels.
 Here are some ideas about how to get started teaching theme to your students:

-Theme is the main message of the story.
+The central message is the theme of the story.
+It’s important to clarify what does theme mean to make it easier for students to grasp the concept.
 That is why I like the message in a bottle graphic as a reminder.
-I have also seen resources that use this reminder:

 Contrast Theme with Plot or Main Idea